 CCIL, via its subsidiary Legal Entity Identifiers India Limited, is the Local Operating Unit (LOU) for releasing globally compatible Legal Entity Identifiers (LEIs) in the Indian financial market.

-As on today, CCIL is the Calculation Agent for few of the big benchmarks utilised by the market under the backing of the Benchmark Administrator, Financial Benchmarks India Limited (FBIL).
+As of today, CCIL is the calculation agent for a few of the big benchmarks utilised by the market under the backing of the Benchmark Administrator, Financial Benchmarks India Limited (FBIL).

 CCIL obtained certification ISO / IEC 27001:2013 from DNV GL in 2015 to protect its information properties.
 CCIL, through its publications and website updates, disseminates information and data on CCIL activities and financial markets.